draxxordev/PersonaStore/Documentation.md

 # PersonaStore Documentation

 PersonaStore is a robust, production-ready DataStore persistence framework with native Roblox EncodingService integration, compression, data integrity verification, and advanced session management.
+It also wraps OrderedDataStores, MemoryStoreService, and DataStore versioning behind the same retry/backoff layer as the core profile engine.

 ## Table of Contents